 Enthusiasm to make the map or diagram as informative as possible can lead to overcrowding of symbols, whilst the addition of Braille words in the body of the diagram causes confusion.
 A tactile diagram needs to have enough information to encourage exploration and interest but not so many raised lines, Braille labels, and varied textures that clarity is lost.
 A series of maps or diagrams, each displaying a particular aspect of what is to be presented, provides a more comprehensible illustration.
-For example, several basic raised outline maps of a country can be made with additions on one version to indicate climate, on another indications of vegetation, on another population or geological features etc. To crowd all this information on to one map by using different raised symbols likely to be confusing.
-The information received from such presentations needs to be discussed so that misapprehensions can be cleared up, and the pupil will also need training in interpreting the symbols used.
+For example, several basic raised outline maps of a country can be made with additions on one version to indicate climate, on another indications of vegetation, on another population or geological features etc. To crowd all this information received from such presentations needs to be discussed so that misapprehensions can be cleared up, and the pupil will also need training in interpreting the symbols used.
 Teachers will need to draw attention verbally to the information represented and even to ensure that the map or diagram is being used the right way.